Managing a growing companyThe page was last modified:

 Expanding businesses which are sole traders or partnerships often choose to become limited companies.
 In a limited company, you are able to welcome new partners who can contribute skills, financial muscle and valuable contacts.

 If you choose not to bring in partners it might be a good idea to appoint a board consisting of experienced individuals who may be of benefit to the company's development.
-A good mix of board members ensures you have mentors in different growth phases.
+A good mix of board members might ensure that you have suitable mentors in different growth phases.

 Responsible: Swedish Agency for Economic and Regional Growth